You are using an outdated browser. Please upgrade your browser to improve your experience.

 Soon we will be perfoming laparoscopic gastropexy as an alternative to prevent the deadly GVD in dogs.
 Please call us for more inquiries if you are interested in this new modality of minimally invasive surgery.

-New clients receive one FREE first exam ( dogs and cats only).
+New clients receive one HALF OFF first exam ( dogs and cats only).

 Sign-up using the form or call us at 408-719-8554 to take advantage of this exclusive offer.